AccorHotels have announced a new promotion through which Le Club members can earn 6,000 bonus points after three stays at participating properties.

 However, these points can also be redeemed at a 1:1 ratio with Qantas Frequent Flyer and Virgin Velocity, or a 2:1 ratio with most other programs, including Asia Miles and KrisFlyer.

 AccorHotels have an extensive footprint in New Zealand, so this offer should be quite easy to take advantage of if you have domestic (or even international) travel planned for the remainder of the year.

 You can either use these points for a discount on future stays, or for a transfer to one of their many frequent flyer partners (recommended option if you don’t stay with the brand often).

 Le Club AccorHotels Rewards points are a useful major points currency to consider if you have an affinity for staying in hotels that are a part of the ever-expanding AccorHotels group.

-We then get into the guts of the program, including hotel locations, how to get free status, stay benefits, and key redemption opportunities.
+This guide gets into the guts of the program, including hotel locations, how to get free status, stay benefits, and key redemption opportunities.

 Locations & key hotels

 Accor have a large presence in the New Zealand and Australian market, and have over 4,200 hotels in 95 countries worldwide, providing accommodation in some of the most popular business destinations across the globe.

 The group includes a range of brands such as Raffles, Fairmont, Swissotel, Sofitel, Novotel, Mercure, Grand Mercure, The Sebel, Ibis, MGallery, Adagio and Pullman.
 The Mantra, Art Series, Peppers and BreakFree brands are currently being folded into the group.